 I ended up leaving this flower crown chandelier up for a week.
 It was so pretty!

 Bridal Shower Game Decorations

-One of the most fun things about bridal showers is the games.
-Here are a few fun games we remember from long ago and one new one.
+One of the most fun things about showers is the bridal shower games.
+Here are a few fun party games we remember from long ago and one new one.

 This first game is the new one we discovered at another bridal shower for my daughter.
 Repeating the milk glass and using a chalkboard we gave the guests instructions to write some marriage advice for the bride and groom on a jumbo popsicle stick.

-Another fun traditional game is to keep count every time the bride breaks a bow while opening presents.
+Another fun traditional bridal shower game idea is to keep count every time the bride breaks a bow while opening presents.
 Supposedly for each broken bow is how many children they will have.
 Of course, we don't really believe this but it is a fun game to play.

 Bridal Shower Backdrop